 - 7.2.1 Weigh a sample of the material as received of not less than 50 g to a precision of 0.001 g and spread it out in a thin layer in a suitable vessel.
-Place in an oven and dry at $45 \pm 3^{\circ}$ C for 2 h, then cool in a desiccator and weigh again.
+Place in an oven and dry at 45 $\pm$ 3 $^{\circ}\text{C}$ until constant mass has been obtained.
+The samples are to be cooled in a desiccator prior to each weighing.
 The loss of weight corresponds to the free water. - 7.2.2 Retain the sample in a sealed container or in the desiccator for further analysis. - 7.3 Calculation and Report-Calculate and report loss in weight as a percentage of the sample as received or of the dried sample as required.

-- 7.4.1 The precision of this test method is based on an interlaboratory study of ASTM C471M, Standard Test Methods for Chemical Analysis of Gypsum and Gypsum Products, conducted in 2016.
-Each of 17 laboratories analyzed two different gypsum sample types.
+- 7.4.1 The precision of this test method is based on an interlaboratory study of Test Methods C471M in 2020.
+Each of ten volunteer laboratories analyzed two different gypsum sample types.
 Every "test result" represents an individual determination, and all participants reported five test results per material.
-Practice E691 was followed for the design and analysis of the data; the details are given in ASTM Research Report No. C11-10036 - 7.4.1.1 Repeatability (r)-The difference between repetitive results obtained by the same operator in a given laboratory applying the same test method with the same apparatus under constant operating conditions on identical test material within short intervals of time would in the long run, in the normal and correct operation of the test method, exceed the following values only in one case in 20. - (1) Repeatability can be interpreted as maximum difference between two results, obtained under repeatability conditions, that is accepted as plausible due to random causes under normal and correct operation of the test method.
+Practice E691 was followed for the design and analysis of the data; the details are given in ASTM Research Report No. C11-2000. - 7.4.1.1 Repeatability (r)-The difference between repetitive results obtained by the same operator in a given laboratory applying the same test method with the same apparatus under constant operating conditions on identical test material within short intervals of time would in the long run, in the normal and correct operation of the test method, exceed the following values only in one case in 20.